iann0036/former2/cli/README.md

 The Former2 CLI allows you to use the [former2.com](https://former2.com) tool directly from your command line.

-:exclamation: **CAUTION:** The Former2 CLI is experimmental.
+:exclamation: **CAUTION:** The Former2 CLI is experimental.
 Use at your own risk.

 ## Install